ilyakuchynski/DrawingGuesser/README.md

 - Heorhii Koval

 ## Description:
 DrawingGuesser is an interactive game that puts your drawing skills to the ultimate test.
-Players must race against the clock to accurately depict a given topic or word on a canvas.
-The challenge intensifies as an AI opponent rapidly attempts to decipher the drawing and guess the correct word or topic before time runs out.
+Players must race against the clock to accurately depict a given topic or word on a canvas, while AI should be able to decipher player's drawing.
 ## Framework:
 JavaFX